“War is Peace”

 The Big Brother – A Figure that Transcends Geopolitical and Social Boundaries

-Big Brother controls Oceania with the help of four ministries – Ministry of Love, Ministry of Peace, Ministry of Plenty, and the Ministry of Truth.
+Big Brother controls Oceania with the help of four ministries – the Ministry of Love, the Ministry of Peace, the Ministry of Plenty, and the Ministry of Truth.
 Each of these ministries does exactly the opposite of what its name suggests.
-For instance, the Ministry of Truth continuously alters the history according to whatever suits the Party’s present narrative.
-They control the past by fabricating books, newspapers, magazines, retrospectively and altering the past statements made by the Party to portray its intelligence as infallible.
+For instance, the Ministry of Truth continuously alters history according to whatever suits the Party’s present narrative.
+They control the past by fabricating books, newspapers, and magazines, retrospectively and altering the past statements made by the Party to portray its intelligence as infallible.

 Reflection of a Human Mind